JuliaSpace/TelemetryAnalysis.jl/src/API.md

 ```

 This function initializes the source of type `T`.
 The arguments and keywords can
-be selected arbitrary depending on the source's characteristic.
+be selected arbitrarily depending on the source's characteristic.
 The function
 must return an object of type `T`.

 It is advisable to document the arguments and keywords by extending the